Unternehmen Shop

 When steaming, the food is cooked in a sieve over hot steam.
 There are corresponding strainer inserts for saucepans.

-Show tip
+Show tip for steaming

 Poaching